-447 Normative descriptions of the terms in the table above are in [WS-Calendar].
+448 Normative descriptions of the terms in the table above are in [WS-Calendar].

-Using the relation between Gluon and Sequence in WS-Calendar, external information can be applied to an existing Sequence.
-For example, a resource representing a responsive load may state that 15 minutes lead time is required between notification and load reduction.
-This characteristic may hold true whether the response requested is for a run-time of 10 minutes or for one of 10 hours.
-EMIX specifies invariant characteristics as part of a product description or resource, while offering the variable run-time to the market.
+449 Using the relation between Gluon and Sequence in WS-Calendar, external information can be applied to the response requested is for a run-time of 10 minutes or for one of 10 hours.
+EMIX specifies invariant characteristics as part of a product description or resource, while offering the variable run-time to themarket.